 The island which was once the central government of Great Indonesian Empires such as the Kingdom of Kutai (Hindu), the Sultanate of Kutai Kartanegara ing Martadipura, and the Sultanate of Sand has most of the territory surrounded by dense tropical rainforests.

-East Borneo which famous by its black orchids that are second to none, is not only rich in flora diversity, but also the beauty of its natural tourisms.
-These are the natural tourisms of East Borneo that must be visited besides Derawan and Kakaban Islands.
+East Borneo which famous for its black orchids that are second to none, is not only rich in flora diversity, but also the beauty of its natural tourisms.
+These are the natural tourisms of East Borneo that must be visited besides the Derawan and Kakaban Islands.

-These are 9 Unexposed Natural Tourisms of East Borneo
+These are 9 Unexposed Natural Tourism of East Borneo

 1. Diving the endless clear and bluish lake in Haji Mangku Cave similar to the Sanctum Movie

 In the actual condition, the Haji Mangku natural tourism of East Borneo is more in the form of the lake than a cave.
 Perhaps, it referred to as a cave because the entrance to the lake of this clear blue brackish water has to pass the mouth of the cave first.